 Procedures: These may include:

 - Endoscopy: An endoscope, or lighted tube, is put into the oral cavity, and the surgeon will look for any changes.
-Often, this is needed to obtain tissue and/or lymph nodes for biopsy using this tool.
+Often, this is needed to take tissue and/or lymph nodes for biopsy.

-- Exfoliative cytology: Cells from the lips or oral cavity are obtained with a cotton swab, brush, or wooden stick and sent to the laboratory to look for cancer cells.
+- Exfoliative cytology: Cells from the lips or oral cavity are taken with a cotton swab, brush, or wooden stick and sent to the lab to look for cancer cells.

-Oral and lip cancer spreads to other parts of the body through the tissue, lymph and blood systems.
-This is called metastatic cancer.
-Lip and oral cancer is described as stages 0 (carcinoma in situ) to stage 4.
+Oral and lip cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
+When cancer spreads, it is called metastatic cancer.
+Lip and oral cancer are described as stages 0 (carcinoma in situ) to stage 4.

 Surgical Procedures Used for Oral Cancer

 Surgery is often used to treat lip and oral cancers.
-The surgery used will depend on many factors, including the size and location of the cancer.
-Your care team will talk to you about your specific procedure.
+The surgery you have depends on many factors, like where the cancer is and how big it is.
+Your care team will talk to you about the procedure you will have.

-Surgical procedures used to treat lip and oral cancer include:
+Surgical procedures used to treat lip and oral cancer are:

-- Wide Local Excision: the cancer and part of the healthy surrounding tissue are removed.
-It may require removal of bone as well.
+- Wide Local Excision: The cancer and part of the healthy nearby tissue are removed.
+Some bone may also need to be removed.

-- Mohs Micrographic Surgery: used to treat some lip cancers.
-It involves removal of the cancer in very thin layers and checking for clean margins during the procedure.
+- Mohs Micrographic Surgery: Used to treat some lip cancers.
+The cancer is removed in very thin layers.
+The surgeon checks for clean margins (edges of the sample that do not have cancers cells in them) during the procedure.

-- Glossectomy: removal of part or all of the tongue.
+- Glossectomy: Part of or all of the tongue is removed.

-- Mandibulectomy: removal of part or all of the jaw bone.
+- Mandibulectomy: Part of or all of the jaw bone is removed.

-- Maxillectomy: removal of part or all of the hard palate.
+- Maxillectomy: Part of or all of the hard palate is removed.
 An implant will fill the area removed.

-- Plastic Surgery: dental implants, skin grafting or other procedures may be done to repair oral cavity structures, improve the function, and improve a person’s physical appearance.
+- Plastic Surgery: Dental implants, skin grafting, or other procedures may be done to fix parts of the oral cavity, to improve function of the mouth, and to improve your physical appearance.

 Note: A tracheostomy and feeding tube may be needed depending on the surgery you have.

-What are the risks associated with surgery to treat lip and oral cancer?
+What are the risks of surgery to treat lip and oral cancer?

 As with any surgery, there are risks and possible side effects.
 These can be:

-- Reaction to anesthesia: Anesthesia is the medication you are given to help you sleep through the surgery, not remember it and manage pain.
+- Reaction to anesthesia: Anesthesia is the medication you are given to help you sleep through the surgery, not remember it, and to manage pain.
 Reactions can include wheezing, rash, swelling and low blood pressure.